mavlink/mavlink-devguide/en/mavgen_c/message_signing_c.md

 status.signing_streams = &signing_streams;
 ```

 The maximum number of signing streams supported is given by the `MAVLINK_MAX_SIGNING_STREAMS` macro.
 This defaults to 16, but it may be worth raising this for GCS implementations.
 If the C implementation runs out of signing streams then new streams will be rejected.

-## Using the accept_unsigned_callback
+## Using accept_unsigned_callback

 In the signing structure there is an optional `accept_unsigned_callback` function pointer.
 The C prototype for this function is: